ViTSP: A Vision Language Models Guided Framework for Solving Large-Scale Traveling Salesman Problems: Introduction

 We propose \ViTSP{}, a \underline{Vi}sion-guided framework for solving large-scale \underline{TSP}.
-In \ViTSP{}, VLMs guide the optimization process by identifying meaningful subproblems from visualized TSP instances, while an off-the-shelf solver continuously refines those subproblems. \ViTSP{} orchestrates the two modules asynchronously to accommodate input/output (I/O) intensive VLMs and CPU-intensive solvers.
+In \ViTSP{}, VLMs guide the optimization process by identifying meaningful subproblems from visualized TSP instances, while an off-the-shelf solver continuously refines those subproblems. \ViTSP{} orchestrates the two modules asynchronously to accommodate the heterogeneous computational overheads of input/output (I/O) intensive VLMs and CPU-intensive solvers.
 On unseen TSPLIB \citep{reinelt_tsplibtraveling_1991} instances ranging from 1k to 88k, \ViTSP{} finds the global optimum in 11 out of 33 instances and outperforms baseline learning-based methods, whose performance degrades significantly compared to their reported in-distribution results.
 Compared to the best-performing heuristic solver, LKH-3, \ViTSP{} converges to superior solutions under the same time budget and reduces optimality gaps by 12\% to 100\%.
-Our key contributions in this study are summarized below: \begin{enumerate}[nosep] \item We propose a vision-guided solution framework \ViTSP{} that has strong performance to adapt to TSP instances with varying compositions. \item Our approach leverages pre-trained VLMs to visually derive decomposition heuristics while bypassing the costly and time-consuming training and data curation for edge deployment. \item We conduct experiments on (very-)large-scale instances to validate the effectiveness of \textit{ViTSP}.
-The ablation studies further underpinned ViTSP's ability to perform principled guidance.
+Our key contributions in this study are summarized below: \begin{enumerate}[nosep] \item We propose a vision-guided solution framework \ViTSP{} that hybridizes VLMs and off-the-shelf solvers to reach strong performance. \ViTSP{} is able to adapt to TSP instances with varying distributions and scales. \item Our approach leverages pre-trained VLMs to visually derive decomposition heuristics while bypassing the costly and time-consuming training and data curation for edge deployment. \item We conduct experiments on (very-)large-scale instances to validate the effectiveness of \textit{ViTSP}.
+The ablation studies further underpinned \ViTSP{}'s ability to perform principled guidance.
 To the best of our knowledge, our work presents one of the most comprehensive evaluations of real-world TSPLIB instances with $N>1000$, whereas few prior works reported sufficient results at this scale. \end{enumerate}